ntBre/rwm/README.md

 version where possible.
 Linked lists are pretty cool, though.

 ## Screenshot
-As you can see, it starts up, but the bar is not drawing correctly, and none of the key bindings work.
-I made mouse clicks spawn a terminal earlier and confirmed that programs can be spawned, but I took that back out.
+As you can see, it starts up, but the bar is not drawing correctly.
+However, you can spawn windows with the default dwm keybindings.
+Try out Mod+Shift+Enter for st or Mod+p for dmenu_run!

 ![Screenshot](screenshot.png)